The Perfect 2 days in Lisbon Itinerary For the Responsible Traveler

 Lisbon zoo is another popular tourist attraction in the city.
 As always, I don’t recommend visiting any place that uses animals for tourism purposes or for profit reasons.

-As a responsible traveler, you should always consider the consequences of your actions, and visiting zoos results in more and more animals suffering as they breed and take in more animals in a space where their well-being is prioritized behind the tourists’ interest.
+As a responsible traveler, you should always consider the consequences of your actions, and visiting zoos results in more and more animals suffering as they breed and take in more animals in a space where their well-being is not prioritized over the tourists’ interest.

 Lisbon is also home to one of Europe’s largest aquariums which I for the same reasons would avoid.